stuartellis/sve-personal-website/content/articles/task-runner.md

 ### Installing Task with Operating System Packages

-If you do need to install Task with an operating system package manager, versions are available for several popular systems.
-The Task project provide RPM and DEB packages through [GitHub Releases](https://github.com/go-task/task/releases).
+The Task project provide packages through [GitHub Releases](https://github.com/go-task/task/releases).
 These can be used on any operating system that supports the package format.

 Some operating systems have packages for Task that are available through their own repositories.
 For example, these commands install Task: